Jump to section

 Clear and transparent communication about the levels of salaries that a company offers and how those salaries and compensation are calculated is essential for any HR professional.

 HR professionals should also take care to highlight any unique perks, such as a great gym membership or 100% dental and vision coverage that their competitors don’t offer.
-This will ensure that the company is able to distinguish itself from its competitors, and employees are aware of how their company’s benefits package is better than others in the industry.
+This will ensure that the company is able to distinguish itself from its competitors, and that employees are aware of how their company’s benefits package is better than others in the industry.

-What are the ways to calculate compensation and benefits?
+How to calculate compensation and benefits

 While governments ensure that everyone that chooses to work gets paid a minimum wage, companies often adhere to an industry-wide standard when determining what they pay their employees.
 There are various ways to do that: